-EP348 The intention of the policy arrangements described in paragraphs EP338 to EP347 is to allow an apprentice with minimal training left (less than the available number of KIT days) to complete their apprenticeship during their leave or to allow for an incremental return to training prior to returning to the workplace (e.g. to train with a cohort prior to a return to the workplace).
+P318 The intention of the policy arrangements described in paragraphs P308 to P317 is to allow an apprentice with minimal training left (less than the available number of KIT days) to complete their apprenticeship during their leave or to allow for an incremental return to training prior to returning to the workplace (e.g. to train with a cohort prior to a return to the workplace).
 The policy is not designed to support sporadic activity during a long period of leave, and you must, where possible, avoid multiple breaks in learning.

-Recording off-the-job training during a period of maternity/adoption/shared parental leave job training requirement.
+Recording off-the-job training during a period of maternity/adoption/shared parental leave minimum off-the-job training requirement.
 At all other times during the leave period, the apprentice is not 'working' and therefore off-the-job training must not be delivered during this time and must not be included in the minimum requirement.

-EP349 During a period of maternity/adoption/shared parental leave, only the off-the-job training that is delivered on the KIT/SPLIT day(s) can be included towards the minimum off-the-
+P319 During a period of maternity/adoption/shared parental leave, only the off-the-job training that is delivered on the KIT/SPLIT day(s) can be included towards the

-Actions for the employer-provider to take
+Actions for the provider and employer to take

-- EP350 If the apprentice is not intending to use any KIT/SPLIT days to continue off-the-job training during their period of maternity/adoption/shared parental leave, please follow the guidance for breaks in learning (see paragraph EP352).
-The break in learning would be used for the full period of maternity/adoption/shared parental leave. - EP351 If the apprentice is intending to use KIT/SPLIT days to continue off-the-job training during their period of maternity/adoption/shared parental leave, please see paragraph EP353.
+- P320 If the apprentice is not intending to use any KIT/SPLIT days to continue off-the-job training during their period of maternity/adoption/shared parental leave, please follow the guidance for breaks in learning (see paragraphs P322 to P323).
+The break in learning would be used for the full period of maternity/adoption/shared parental leave. - P321 If the apprentice is intending to use KIT/SPLIT days to continue off-the-job training during their period of maternity/adoption/shared parental leave, please see paragraphs P324 to P325.